-Whats4Eats is a celebration of the various cuisines of the world.
-It started as a big, messy pile of recipes in a box that moved around the country with Chef Brad for about 10 years.
+Whats4eats is a celebration of the various cuisines of the world.
+It started as a big, messy box of recipes that moved around the country with me for years.
 It went on the web in 1999 as a way of getting rid of that box.

-Menus for each country are created on the basis of much research and gustatory investigation...
-I read a lot and I eat a lot.
-With Whats4eats I try to provide a well-rounded list of dishes that represent the best and most beloved of a country's culinary heritage.
+Menus for each country are created on the basis of much research and gustatory investigation.
+In other words, I read a lot and I eat a lot.
+With each country's menu section, I try to provide a well-rounded list of dishes that represent the best and most beloved of a country's culinary heritage.
 That includes not only basic dishes, but also more intricate creations and celebratory items.

-To add a recipe, I first research each one and find as many versions as possible to see what makes the core of the dish.
+To add a recipe, I first find as many versions as possible to see what makes the core of the dish.
 I then try to cut each dish down to its essentials and, if needed, simplify it.
 I then cook the dish and revise the recipe before I add it to the website.
 This involved process takes longer than I like, but it helps me ensure authenticity.
-Over time all your favorite recipes will be added and more!

-I hope you enjoy the site.
-I appreciate your feedback and love inquiries from around the world.
+I hope you enjoy the site, appreciate your feedback and love inquiries from around the world.
 The next time someone asks, "What's for eats?," send 'em here!

 You can contact me with questions here.